bngarren/resource_app/README.md

 - `"seed": "knex seed:run --knexfile src/knexfile.ts"`
    - Seeds the database

+## custom sh scripts
+> updated: 2022-07-07
+- `generateTypes.sh`
+   - This script uses an OpenAPI spec to generate backend types and frontend RTK Query api and types.
+The former uses 'openapi-typescript' and the latter uses '@rtk-query/codegen-openapi'.
+   - File paths are defined within the script

 ## Project root files
 - **Procfile** - this is a file that Heroku uses to know how to start our app.
 It points to our entry point, i.e. dist/main.js
    - It also defines a release process which is run after the build is complete and can be used to run database migration